LKirst/lie-esl/checklists/LK_Checklist_FilmReview.md

 [^release]: If something appeals to you, you find it attractive or interesting.

-[^give away]: If you give away information you tell somebody about information you should keep a secret.
+[^giveaway]: If you give away information you tell somebody about information you should keep a secret.

 [^recommendation]: A suggestion that something is especially suitable for a particular situation or person.

-[^appeal to]: If something appeals to you, you like it or want it.
+[^appealto]: If something appeals to you, you like it or want it.